yasir2000/openwrt-oldwiki-md/PPTPClientHowto.rst

 {{{
 ipkg install pptp kmod-mppe kmod-crypto}}}

+:-) While the ''pptp'' package is installed already if you are using the White Russian RC5 ''pptp'' build version of !OpenWrt, but you still need to install ''kmod-mppe'' and ''kmod-crypto'' for encryption and compression support.

-## valid as of RC5, for build micro it pulls in kmod-gre, kmod-ppp, and ppp.
+## valid as of RC5, for build micro and bin ipkg pulls in pptp, kmod-mppe, kmod-crypto, kmod-gre, kmod-ppp, and ppp, for build pptp ipkg pulls in only kmod-mppe and kmod-crypto.

 === Modules ===